Volunteer Weed Program

 What do volunteers do?

-Work hours are generally 7:00 am to 3:30 pm from Monday to Friday, and a minimum of four (4) weeks commitment is required.
+Work hours are 7:00am to 3:30pm from Monday to Friday.
+A minimum of four weeks commitment is required.
+In return, volunteers are provided with basic accommodation, a food allowance, and return airfares.

 Volunteer selection process

-Volunteers are selected through a formal application process and must have high-level plant identification skills and bush fitness.
-Please refer to the Selection Criteria below for application details.
+Volunteers are selected through a competitive application process and must demonstrate a high-level of plant identification skills and bush fitness.